 Multifocal Lens options include, but are not limited to, the Tecnis® Multifocal IOL, a lens option designed to help cataract patients see better at all distances, including reading.
 The Tecnis Toric IOL is designed to treat astigmatism which can improve your vision at all distances.

 Using innovative Wavefront technology, the TECNIS™ lens implant restores safer, sharper vision than before your treatment.
 The Tecnis lens option provides better vision at all distances including reading.
-One benefit is better reaction time in performing more challenging tasks throughout the day.
+One benefit is the better reaction time in performing more challenging tasks throughout the day.
 In fact, in a clinical driving simulator study, the TECNIS lens implant allowed drivers to identify a pedestrian 45 feet sooner than those with a traditional lens implant.

 The TECNIS™ lens implant is a Multifocal Lens option and is the first and only lens with claims approved by the U.S. Food & Drug Administration (FDA) for improved functional vision in low light conditions – including night driving – which is likely to provide a meaningful safety benefit for older drivers.

-Magruder Eye Institute also offers the new Tecnis Symfony® extended depth-of-focus IOL, which provides a more seamless range of vision across a spectrum of distances.
+Magruder Eye Institute also offers the new Tecnis Symfony® extended-depth-of-focus IOL, which provides a more seamless range of vision across a spectrum of distances.
 This lens can help mitigate the effects of presbyopia (the need for reading glasses at close distances) while providing a fuller range of clear vision at other distances as well.
-Tecnis Symfony Toric IOL offers extended depth of focus as well as treating astigmatism.
+Tecnis Symfony Toric IOL offers an extended depth of focus as well as treating astigmatism.

 You’ll be given detailed information about all types of lenses, including costs and insurance coverage when you visit Magruder Eye Institute.
 Patients are encouraged to take the time to ask doctors and staff any questions possible in order to make a comfortable, informed decision about which options are best for you.